terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Overview/ApplicationLayering.txt

 Integration System Connector
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It integrates a data store other than the database; such as messaging system, Key-Value-Store, Web service, existing legacy system, external system etc.
+It integrates a data store other than the database( such as messaging system, Key-Value-Store, Web service, existing legacy system, external system etc.).

 It is also used for implementation of Repository.